milonmaze/privacy-terms-observatory/www.marcus.com/us/en/privacy-policy.md

-Thanks for your interest in Marcus by Goldman Sachs®

-At the moment, Marcus.com and our products are only available in the US.
-Depending on your current location, you may be able to access your accounts here if you're a current customer.
-To inquire about opening new accounts or speak to an agent, call our Contact Center:
+Welcome to Marcus!

+For security purposes, please complete the challenge below and we’ll take you to marcus.com.

+If you’re having technical issues, please give us a call.

+24 hours a day / 7 days a week.

+Savings & Insights customers: 1-855-730-7283
+Personal Loans & MarcusPay: 1-844-627-2872
+GM Rewards Cards customers: 1-833-773-0988
+GM Business Cards customers: 1-833-773-0990

 Monday to Friday, 8 am - 10 pm, or Saturday to Sunday, 9 am - 7 pm ET.

-Savings & Insights: 1-212-357-0026 (International), 1-855-730-7283 (US)
-Personal Loans & MarcusPay: 1-844-627-2872
+Personal Loan & MarcusPay customers: 1-844-627-2872
-Business Line of Credit: 1-833-906-2224
+Business Lending customers: 1-833-906-2224

-Monday to Friday, 9 am – 6:30 pm ET.
+Monday to Friday, 9 am - 6:30 pm ET.

-Marcus Invest: 1-833-720-6468
+Marcus Invest customers: 1-833-720-6468

-24 hours a day / 7 days a week.

-GM Rewards Cards: 1-833-773-0988
-GM Business Cards: 1-833-773-0990

-Please note, if you now reside outside of the US, we will not be able to maintain your Marcus Invest account.
+We apologize for the inconvenience.